unternet-co/web-applets/README.md

 ## Example

-This is a simple applet that prints "Hello, [your name]" when given the `set_name` action.
+Let's say we have a simple website that says hello.
+It might look something like this:

 `index.html`: